Mean curvature flow in Fuchsian manifolds: Preliminaries

 \subsection{Evolution equations}

 In this subsection, for completeness we collect and derive a number of {\ee}s of some quantities on $S(t)$, $t\in[0,T)$, which are involved in our calculations.
-We include here standard evolution equations for the {\mc} $H(\cdot,t)$, and the square norm of the {\sff} $|A(\cdot,t)|^2$. \bt (\cite{Hui86})
+We include here standard evolution equations for the {\mc} $H(\cdot,t)$, and the square norm of the {\sff} $|A(\cdot,t)|^2$. \bt Along the \mcf, one has

 \et \bp These equations are deduced for general Riemannian manifolds in \cite{Hui86}.
 In our case of hyperbolic {\tm}, the ambient space $M^3$ has constant sectional curvature $-1$, and the Ricci curvature $Ric(\vnu,\vnu) = -2$ for any unit normal vector $\vnu$.